What should you know before buying stock in TE Connectivity Ltd. (TEL)

 Sponsored

-The stock witnessed a 6.81% gain in the last 1 month and extending the period to 3 months gives it a 6.92%, and is -0.97% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.82% over the week and 1.97% over the month.
+The stock witnessed a 8.66% gain in the last 1 month and extending the period to 3 months gives it a 4.84%, and is 1.59% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.64% over the week and 1.94% over the month.

 TE Connectivity Ltd. (TEL) Analyst Forecasts